 Failure for a returning student or a current student to abide by the standards set out in sections 3 or 4 above are grounds for action under the Student Code of Conduct.

-The College, in its intent to act in the best interest of the College and the safety of the overall student body, may consider evidence and presumed facts in any criminal matter prior to any criminal proceedings or final court disposition.
-The College shall not be bound by any court decision in the criminal charges of any applicant for admission or current or returning student, unless this policy is found unlawful or unconditional by a State or Federal court of competent jurisdiction.
+The University, in its intent to act in the best interest of the University and the safety of the overall student body, may consider evidence and presumed facts in any criminal matter prior to any criminal proceedings or final court disposition.
+The University shall not be bound by any court decision in the criminal charges of any applicant for admission or current or returning student, unless this policy is found unlawful or unconditional by a State or Federal court of competent jurisdiction.

 The Department of Campus Security (252) 406-7928 has three basic areas of responsibility – Security, Safety and Parking.